THCi-phil/invert_image/README.md

 just makes it an Inverting LUT, or not: i.e. whether 0 is displayed as white or black.

-Additionally, for some of the advanced codes with density determination to get sub-pixel resolution of an edge, and where the opacity of the object may differ at different places in the image.
+Additionally, for some of the advanced codes with density determination to get sub-pixel resolution of an edge, I needed a 16-bit true invert, not just a black-white swap on a tyhresholded image.
+Where the opacity of the object may differ at different places in the image.
 Especially, a very thin clear liquid filament, in not perfect telecentric illumination and lensing, may go very light near the point of break, a few pixel width or below, in which case even local thresholding methods are unreliable.

-For those methods, I needed a 16-bit truie invert, not justa black-white swap on a tyhresholded image.

 Based on Johannes Schindelin's plugin tutorial template for processing each pixel of either GRAY8, GRAY16, GRAY32 or COLOR_RGB images.